 Maximizing FUE Growth Yield: Improving FUE Efficacy through Serial Extraction/Placement Technique – Dr. Parsa Mohebi

 FUE hair restoration has improved in the last few years due to the advancements in instrumentation and enhanced understanding us about this procedure.
-Because of these new Follicular Unit Extraction (FUE) innovations, hair transplants have advanced to an incredible degree, and many of the problems that plagued both doctors and patients in past are not in the picture any more.
+Because of these new Follicular Unit Excision (FUE) innovations, hair transplants have advanced to an incredible degree, and many of the problems that plagued both doctors and patients in past are not in the picture any more.
 One of these methods practiced by recommended hair transplant surgeon Dr. Parsa Mohebi in his practice over the last 2 years is the serial extraction and placement technique.
 In this study he demonstrates how serial extraction/placement can improve the final result of a FUE hair transplant.

 We decided to minimize the time that FUE grafts are waiting before being implanted through minimizing the gap between extraction and implantation of them.
 This method could minimize the out of body time and facilitate the transplantation of the extracted FUE grafts as in a short period of time.